manchumahara/cbxwpwritelog/README.txt

 e.g.

 1. Upload `cbxwpwritelog` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
-1. call function `<?php write_log('your content, variable or object here'); ?>` in your templates or plugin anywhere where you need to
+3. call function `<?php write_log('your content, variable or object here'); ?>` in your templates or plugin anywhere where you need to
+4. There are other ways to install a plugin please check WordPress Codex https://codex.wordpress.org/Managing_Plugins

 == Frequently Asked Questions ==